perrin-isir/xpag/README.md

 goal-conditioned reinforcement learning (GCRL) in mind (check out the [train_gmazes.ipynb](https://colab.research.google.com/github/perrin-isir/xpag-tutorials/blob/main/train_gmazes.ipynb) tutorial for a simple example of GCRL).

-In GCRL, agents have a goal, and the reward depends on the degree of achievement of that goal.
+In GCRL, agents have a goal, and the reward mainly depends on the degree of achievement of that goal.
+To manage goals, *xpag* introduces a dedicated module called "goal-setter".
+Although it works similarly to an environment wrapper, it is separated from it because in some cases the "goal-setter" should be considered as an independent entity (e.g. a teacher), or as a part of the agent itself.
-In some cases, goals are defined by the environment, but in others, they are defined by the agent itself, and they can possibly be changed several times during an episode.
-For this reason, *xpag* introduces a dedicated module called "goal-setter", which can be considered either as a part of the environment, or as a part of the agent.

 *xpag* relies on a single reinforcement learning loop (the `learn()` function in [xpag/tools/learn.py](https://github.com/perrin-isir/xpag/blob/main/xpag/tools/learn.py))